 - a.
 Collect any co-payment authorized on the Probation Form 45 and deduct any collected co-payment from the next invoice to be submitted to the judiciary (note that co-payment cannot exceed the cost of the service provided); - b.
-Accept more than one co-payment type (e.g. check, credit card, cash, cashier's check, web-based transactions, etc.). - c.
+Accept more than one co-payment type (e.g. check, credit card, cash, cashier's check, web-based transactions, etc.).

+- c.
 Provide bills and receipts for co-payments to defendants/persons under supervision.
 Receipts shall be provided to the defendant/person under supervision at the time of payment collection.
 The vendor shall keep an individualized record of co-payment collection, make it available for the USPO/USPSO review, and have systems in place to both follow-up on collection of outstanding amounts and to resolve any discrepancies in the amount owed; - d.
-Document within the Monthly Sign-In Log any co-payment received or whether the expected co-payment was not provided; - e.
+Document within the Monthly Treatment Log any co-payment received or whether the expected co-payment was not provided, as well as the amount of any outstanding balance; - e.
 In conjunction with submission of invoices, provide an outstanding co-payment due report itemizing the total amount outstanding per defendant/person under supervision. - f.
 Reimburse the Judiciary as directed in Section G.